 - 2 green chilli deseeded

-- 2 to 3 tbsp coriander leaves or 1 sprig curry leaves chopped
+- 2 to 3 tablespoons coriander leaves or 1 sprig curry leaves chopped

 - water as needed